Akshay-Bhalala/material-datatables/README.md

 ## 🧩 UI Structure

 - The table is displayed inside a **large, white, rounded card** with a subtle shadow, centered on a dark background.
+- The **title** appears as a bold, centered heading at the top of the card, customizable via the `title` prop.
-- The **toolbar** sits at the top of the card, with all controls (column selector, search, download, custom actions) aligned in a single row and visually separated by a border.
+- The **toolbar** sits below the title, with all controls (column selector, search, download, custom actions) aligned in a single row and visually separated by a border.
 - The **table** is full-width, with clear headers, zebra striping, hover and selected row effects, and responsive design.
 - **Pagination** controls are aligned to the bottom right of the card.
 - All controls are accessible and visually organized for a professional, MUI-like appearance.